jsohlendorff/continuous_time_LTMLE/article.typ

 = Inference <section:efficientinference>

-In this section, we derive the efficient influence function for $Psi_tau^g$.
+In this section, we derive the efficient influence function for
-The overall objective is to conduct inference for this parameter.
-In particular, if $hat(Psi)_n$ is asymptotically linear at $P$ with influence function $phi_tau^* (P)$,
+$Psi_tau^g$ which we denote by $phi_tau^*$.
+The effient influence function is a $P$-indexed function which is square integrable and has mean zero under $P$.
+The efficient influence function
+$phi_tau^*$ can be interpreted as the functional derivative of
+$Psi_tau^g$ (@kennedy_semiparametric_2024 @hines_demystifying_2022).
+The efficient influence function can be used to construct efficient estimators and construct asymptotically valid tests and confidence interval.
+In addition, influence function-based estimators can use of machine learning methods to estimate the nuisance parameters under certain regularity.
+To achieve this, we debias our initial ICE-IPCW estimator (@alg:onestepsimple and @alg:one-stepgeneral) using double/debiased machine learning (@chernozhukovDoubleMachineLearning2018).
+This leads to the one-step estimator,

 $
-    hat(Psi)_n - Psi_tau^g (P) = bb(P)_n phi_tau^* (dot; P) + o_P (n^(-1/2))
+    hat(Psi)_n = hat(Psi)^0_n + bb(P)_n phi_tau^* (dot; hat(P)),
 $
-then $hat(Psi)_n$ is regular and (locally) nonparametically efficient (Chapter 25 of @vaart1998).
-In this case, one can construct confidence intervals and hypothesis tests based on estimates of the influence function.
-Therefore, our goal is to construct an asymptotically linear estimator of $Psi_tau^g$ with influence function $phi_tau^* (P)$.

-The efficient influence function in the nonparametric setting enables the use of machine learning methods to estimate the nuisance parameters under certain regularity conditions to provide inference for the target parameter.
-To achieve this, we debias our initial ICE-IPCW estimator through double/debiased machine learning (@chernozhukovDoubleMachineLearning2018), obtaining a one-step estimator for given estimators of the nuisance parameters appearing in the efficient influence function,
-$
-    hat(Psi)_n = hat(Psi)^0_n + bb(P)_n phi_tau^* (dot; hat(eta)),
-$
-where $hat(Psi)^0_n$ is the initial estimator, i.e., the ICE-IPCW estimator, and $hat(eta)$ is a collection of estimates for the nuisance parameters appearing in @eq:eif.
-Under certain regularity conditions, this estimator is asymptotically linear at $P$ with influence function $phi_tau^* (dot; P)$;
+where $hat(Psi)^0_n$ is the initial estimator ICE-IPCW estimator, and $hat(P)$ is a collection of estimates for the nuisance parameters appearing in @eq:eif.
+Under certain regularity conditions, this estimator is asymptotically linear at $P$ with influence function $phi_tau^*(dot; P)$.
-however, such conditions are not the focus of this paper.

-// Anders comment: Suggest restructuring above in this way:
-//
-// In this section, we derive the efficient influence function for
-// $Psi_tau^g$ which we denote by $phi_tau^*$.
-The effient influence
-// function is a $P$-indexed function which is square integrable and
-// has mean zero under $P$.
-The efficient influence function
-// $phi_tau^*$ can be interpreted as the functional derivative of
-// $Psi_tau^g$ [refs to Kennedy paper or Hines, Dukes et al
-// "Demystifying efficient ..."].
-The efficient influence function can
-// be used to construct efficient estimators and construct
-// asymptotically valid tests and confidence interval.
-In addition,
-// influence function-based estimators can use of machine learning
-// methods to estimate the nuisance parameters under certain
-// regularity.
-To achieve this, we debias our initial ICE-IPCW
-// estimator (defined in Algorithm...) using double/debiased machine
-// learning (@chernozhukovDoubleMachineLearning2018).
-This leads to
-// the one-step estimator,
-//
-// $hat(Psi)_n = hat(Psi)^0_n + bb(P)_n phi_tau^* (dot; hat(eta)), $
-//
-// where $hat(Psi)^0_n$ is the initial estimator ICE-IPCW estimator,
-// and $hat(eta)$ is a collection of estimates for the nuisance
-// parameters appearing in @eq:eif.
-Under certain regularity
-// conditions, this estimator is asymptotically linear at $P$ with
-// influence function $phi_tau^*(dot; P)$.

-// Anders comment: There is some clash of notation above if we both
-// write \phi(P) and \phi(\hat\eta).
-Should explain this and
-// preferable only use one of the two.
-We could perhaps just use
-// \hat{P} instead of \hat\eta to avoid the clash.

-// Anders comment: I don't understand the following paragraph?
-You say
-// you don't have a method for obtaining valid inference with ML?
-But
-// you do have a method for constructing CI's, right?
-What do you mean
-// by "not formally obtain inference..."?
+We derive the efficient influence function using the iterative representation given in @eq:iceipcw, working under the conclusions of @thm:iceipcw, by finding the Gateaux derivative of the target parameter.

-An algorithm for this one-step estimator is given in the uncensored situation or to obtain conservative inference when censoring is present (@alg:onestepsimple).
+We also provide an algorithm for the one-step estimator in the uncensored situation or to obtain conservative inference when censoring is present (@alg:onestepsimple).
+Alternatively,
-However, we do not formally obtain inference if flexible machine learning methods are applied to estimate the nuisance parameters.
-Alternatively, we may use the algorithm in @alg:one-stepgeneral of @section:algorithmgeneral to obtain valid inference although this estimator is not further considered here.
+we may use the algorithm in @alg:one-stepgeneral of @section:algorithmgeneral to obtain valid non-conservative inference although this estimator is not further considered here.
+//However, we do not formally obtain inference if flexible machine learning methods
+//are applied to estimate the nuisance parameters.
 //If censoring is present, one may not apply flexible machine learning methods
 //to estimate censoring nuisance parameters as we have not fully debiased the estimator
 //resulting in the possibility of the estimator not being regular.

-// Anders comment: Maybe easier to read the algorithm below if it is
-// placed after equation 5.1 is introduced.
-Also, I think the phrasing
-// is a bit to vague, e.g., "plug in the estimates in equation
-// ...".
-It should be like: 1.
-Let Q_k be the estiamtes of ... obtained
-// from algorithm 1.
-2: Calculate \phi^*... defined in equation 5.1
-// using Q_k. etc

-#algorithm("Debiased ICE-IPCW estimator (simple)")[
-    Input: Observed data $tilde(O)_i$, $i = 1, dots, n$, time horizon $tau < tauend$, and $K-1$.
-Estimators of the propensity score $hat(pi)_0$, $hat(pi)_k$ for $k = 1, dots, K-1$
-    and the censoring compensator $hat(Lambda)^c$.

-    Output: One-step estimator $hat(Psi)_n$ of $Psi_tau^g (P)$; estimate of influence function $phi_tau^* (tilde(O); hat(eta))$.

-    1. Compute the ICE-IPCW estimator $hat(Psi)^0_n$ and obtain estimators of $Qbar(k)$ for $k = 0, dots, K-1$
-    using @alg:iceipcw.
-    2. Plug in the estimates in @eq:eifdiscrete to obtain estimates of $phi^(*, "discrete") (tilde(O)_i; hat(eta))$ for $i = 1, dots, n$.
-    3. Compute the one-step estimator
-       $
-           hat(Psi)_n = hat(Psi)^0_n + 1/n sum_(i=1)^n phi_tau^(*,"discrete") (tilde(O)_i; hat(eta)).
-       $
-    4. Return $hat(Psi)_n$ and $phi_tau^(*,"discrete") (tilde(O_i); hat(eta))$ for $i = 1, dots, n$.
-] <alg:onestepsimple>

-We have provided ways to estimate all the nuisance parameters appearing in the efficient influence function except $pi_k$.
-These may either be estimated by a direct regression procedure
-// Anders comment: I think there is no need mention the following if
-// it is not something we do.
-It can be moved to the discussion. or alternatively be estimated by estimating the compensators of the counting processors $N^(a 1)$ and
-$N^(a)$, counting the number of times that the doctor has prescribed treatment and the number of times the patient has visited the doctor, respectively, and calculating the ratio of the two (estimated) intensities in the absolutely continuous case.
-We only consider the first of these options.
-The latter choice, however, makes traditional intensity modeling methods applicable.

-We derive the efficient influence function using the iterative representation given in @eq:iceipcw, working under the conclusions of @thm:iceipcw, by finding the Gateaux derivative of the target parameter.
-Note that this does not constitute a rigorous proof that @eq:eif is the efficient influence function, but rather a heuristic argument.
+//Note that this does not constitute a rigorous proof that @eq:eif
-// Anders comment: I think we need to think a bit about how to
-// formulate the above -- it is weird to call it the efficient
-// influence function if we at the same time say that it is not.
-So
-// either we could swep this under the carpet and just refer to the
-// Hines paper, saying that this is a valid strategy for finding the
-// EIF.
-Alternative, if we have an expression for the remainder term,
-// I think we could give a formal proof with very little extra afford.
+//is the efficient influence function, but rather a heuristic argument.

 We note the close resemblance of @eq:eif to the well-known efficient influence function for the discrete time case which was established in @bangandrobins2005,